by George R. Williams

 - Resurrect some of the fun things you used to do as a child—playing catch, footraces, board games, throwing the frisbee, etc.

-George R. Williams is the Executive Director of the Urban Fathering Partnership at the National Center for Fathering, and a marriage and family therapist.
+George R. Williams is former Executive Director of the Urban Fathering Partnership at the National Center for Fathering, and a marriage and family therapist.
 George and his wife Trudy have three boys and a daughter and live in the greater Kansas City area.